Virtual Headache Specialist

 Lifestyle Changes

 Acephalgic migraines can be difficult to manage, but there are lifestyle changes that may help reduce the frequency and intensity of your episodes.
-Regular exercise, sleep hygiene practices, and dietary modifications can all play a role in managing your symptoms.
+Regular exercise, sleep hygiene practices, dietary modifications, and limiting environmental trigger exposure can all play a role in managing your symptoms.
+Avoiding common migraine triggers is also important.
+A migraine diary can help with tracking migraine days and possible food triggers or other associations.

 Traditional medications may not be enough for those suffering from acephalgic migraines to manage their symptoms.
 Fortunately, there are a variety of alternative therapies that can help treat the condition and provide relief from the pain and other associated symptoms.